 The V158M mutation in COMT can change how quickly your body breaks down dopamine, adrenaline, and noradrenaline, which affects mood, thinking, and stress.
 This contributes to health outcomes including cognitive performance, susceptibility to psychiatric disorders, and stress-related conditions.

-Methylation is essential for brain health - methylation affects neurotransmitter production, brain cell repair, and inflammation regulation, all of which influence cognitive performance.
-This test reveals predispositions to elevated homocysteine levels, which are linked to brain inflammation, oxidative stress, and an increased risk of neurodegenerative diseases.
-Methylation also plays a role in repairing brain cell DNA and maintaining cell membrane health, processes that are vital for cognitive resilience and sharpness.
-The test can highlight genetic inefficiencies in these areas, helping you understand your risk factors for cognitive decline or chronic inflammation.
+Methylation is essential for brain health through its effects on neurotransmitter production, brain cell repair, and inflammation regulation.
+Elevated homocysteine levels are linked to brain inflammation, oxidative stress, and an increased risk of neurodegenerative diseases.
+This test highlights genetic inefficiencies in these areas, helping you understand your risk factors for cognitive decline or chronic inflammation.

-Methylation is essential for producing and balancing neurotransmitters like dopamine, serotonin, and noradrenaline, which regulate mood, memory, and focus.
-We analyse variations in your methylation genes, such as COMT or MTHFR, that may affect these pathways, leading to imbalances associated with anxiety, depression, or brain fog.
-Based on genetic findings, interventions such as optimised intake of B vitamins, methylated folate, or dietary changes can be suggested to support neurotransmitter balance and brain health.
+Methylation is essential for balancing neurotransmitters like dopamine, serotonin, and noradrenaline, which regulate mood, memory, and focus.
+Variations in methylation genes - such as COMT and MTHFR - may affect these pathways, leading to anxiety, depression, or brain fog.
+Optimising intake of B vitamins, methylated folate, or dietary and lifestyle changes may support neurotransmitter balance and brain health.

 Methylation is crucial for energy production as it influences the function of mitochondria, the cell's powerhouses.
 We analyse your DNA to look for genetic variations that could impair your mitochondrial function, potentially leading to reduced energy production and fatigue.
 Methylation also plays a vital role in detoxification processes, particularly in the liver - genetic variations affecting methylation can compromise the liver's ability to efficiently eliminate toxins, leading to their accumulation and potential health issues.

-Methylation plays a crucial role in controlling gene expression, including those involved in immune response and cellular repair.
+Methylation plays a crucial role in regulating immune response and cellular repair.
 Abnormal methylation patterns can disrupt immune regulation, causing the body to attack its own tissues and contributing to autoimmune diseases.
-Additionally, improper methylation can activate oncogenes, increasing the risk of cancer, and reduce the body’s ability to combat oxidative stress, leading to inflammation and tissue damage.
+Poor methylation can also reduce the body’s ability to combat oxidative stress, leading to inflammation and tissue damage.
 Identifying genetic variations that affect methylation helps assess your predisposition to inflammatory, autoimmune, and oxidative stress-related conditions.

 Your test kit and all instructions are posted directly to you, and there is no need to visit a collection centre.